ecomclub/ecomplus-store-template/README.md

 <div class="_ecom-el" data-type="items" data-brands="a10000000000000000000001">
 ```

-Listing specific products by IDs:
+#### List of specific products

+You can also list specific items using the `data-ids` attribute, where
+you should put the IDs of respective products separated by comma:

 ```html
 <div class="_ecom-el" data-type="items"